 Westminster

 ULC Westminster TOD II, also known as the Westminster Triangle, was purchased by ULC in September 2019.
-The 4.5 vacant parcel is centrally located in the City of Westminster’s planned redevelopment area, and two blocks from the Westminster Commuter Rail Station.
+The 4.5- acre vacant parcel is centrally located in the City of Westminster’s planned redevelopment area, and two blocks from the Westminster Commuter Rail Station.